dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 ## Usage

 Refer to the [blog post](http://blah) for general introduction to vTM Service Discovery.
-The main difference between the K8s plugin described in this post and this one is the target of Service Discovery.
+The main difference between the K8s plugin described in that post and this one is the target of Service Discovery.

 To start using it, follow these steps: